krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 > "By averaging the estimates of predictive ability over several randomized trees one can reduce the variance
 > of such an estimate and use it for feature selection.
 This is known as the mean decrease in impurity, or MDI."

+This is probably a good place to note that Gini importance does not appear to be the variable importance measure originally intended for random forests.
+[One of Breiman's webpages](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) goes over the original implementation, where it clearly considers permutation importance to be the preferred variable importance
+measure:

+> In every tree grown in the forest, put down the oob cases and count the number of votes cast for the correct class.
+Now randomly permute the values of variable m in the oob cases and put these cases down the tree.
+Subtract the number of votes for the correct class in the variable-m-permuted oob data from the number of votes for the correct class in the untouched oob data.
+The average of this number over all trees in the forest is the raw importance score for variable m.
+>
+> If the values of this score from tree to tree are independent, then the standard error can be computed by a standard computation.
+The correlations of these scores between trees have been computed for a number of data sets and proved to be quite low, therefore we compute standard errors in the classical way, divide the raw score by its standard error to get a z-score, ands assign a significance level to the z-score assuming normality.
+>
+> If the number of variables is very large, forests can be run once with all the variables, then run again using only the most important variables from the first run.
+>
+> For each case, consider all the trees for which it is oob.
+Subtract the percentage of votes for the correct class in the variable-m-permuted oob data from the percentage of votes for the correct class in the untouched oob data.
+This is the local importance score for variable m for this case, and is used in the graphics program RAFT.

+Breiman mentions Gini importance next, as a computationally fast way of estimating the permutation importance, claiming that the two are often consistent with each other:

+> Every time a split of a node is made on variable m the gini impurity criterion for the two descendent nodes is less than the parent node.
+Adding up the gini decreases for each individual variable over all trees in the forest gives a fast variable importance that is often very consistent with the permutation importance measure.

 # Dependence on Variable Representation
 If you have